This Day In Music: November 14

 November 14, 1972 ~ Douglas Payne Jr, commonly known as bassist, singer Dougie Payne, born in Glasgow, UK ~ Best known as bassist, backing vocalist of Scottish pop-rock band Travis.
 Ocassional lead vocalist such as on Little Bit Of Soul and The Distance.
 Songwriter responsible for tracks such as The Score, Know Nothing, Colder and Something Anything.
 The latter, taken from the band's 6th studio album, would be the band's first single not written by Fran Healey

-November 14, 1970 ~ Rock, indie rock, power pop, alternative rock singer, guitarist, bassist, keyboardist, drummer, songwriter Brendan Benson born in Royal Oak, Michigan, USA ~ Over half a dozen albums as a solo artist, starting with One Mississippi released in 1996.
-Served as producer for the Greenhornes, Nice Device, the Mood Elevator, Whirlwind Heat, and others.
-Member of indie rock supergroup the Raconteurs, which also included Jack White
+November 14, 1970 ~ Rock, indie rock, power pop, alternative rock singer, guitarist, bassist, keyboardist, drummer, songwriter Brendan Benson born in Royal Oak, Michigan, USA ~ Recorded over half a dozen albums as a solo artist, starting with One Mississippi released in 1996.
+Benson has also served as producer for the Greenhornes, Nice Device, the Mood Elevator, and Whirlwind Heat, and was a member of indie rock supergroup the Raconteurs, which also included guitarist Jack White of the White Stripes

 November 14, 1967 ~ Massimo Pezzali, commonly known as pop singer, songwriter Max Pezzali, born in Pavia, Italy ~ Lead singer and primary songrwriter of pop rock band 883.
 The band is known for songs such as Non Me La Menare, Sei Un Mito and Come Mai, all of which topped the charts in the band's native Italy.
 Ventured out on his own after the band disbanded, releasing his Il mondo Insieme A Te in 2004, going on to become one of italy's most popular singers